Skip to main content

 • Director: Dr. Susan Teubner-Rhodes

-• Currently recruiting students for Spring 2025; openings anticipated for Summer and Fall 2025
+• Recruiting students for Spring 2026, Summer 2026, and Fall 2026

-• Interested students should email Dr. Teubner-Rhodes to set up an interview
+• Interested students should email Dr. Teubner-Rhodes

 Research on Eating Disorders and Suicidality (REDS) Lab